dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 Use `@abstractmethod` in favor of `@staticmethod`;
 `@staticmethod` should only be used in the rare cases where `@abstractmethod` cannot be used.
-As a general rule, prefer regular methods over `@abstractmethod`s.
+As a general rule, prefer using a regular method over an `@abstractmethod`.

 Sort class members in the following order.